huntabyte/bits-ui/sites/docs/content/components/checkbox.md

 <MyCheckbox bind:checked={myChecked} />
 ```

+#### Key Benefits

+-   Simplifies state management
-This setup enables toggling the Checkbox via the custom button and ensures the local `myChecked` state updates when the Checkbox changes through any internal means (e.g., clicking on the checkbox).
+-   Automatically updates `myChecked` when the checkbox changes (e.g., via clicking on the checkbox)
+-   Allows external control (e.g., checking via a separate button/programmatically)

-### Change Handler
+### 2. Change Handler

-You can also use the `onCheckedChange` prop to update local state when the Checkbox's `checked` state changes.
-This is useful when you don't want two-way binding for one reason or another, or you want to perform additional logic when the Checkbox changes.
+For more granular control or to perform additional logic on state changes, use the `onCheckedChange` prop.
+This approach is useful when you need to execute custom logic alongside state updates.

 ```svelte
 <script lang="ts">